maumcl/real-time-pipeline/README.md

-# **Real-Time Data Pipeline with Kafka, Spark, and BigQuery**
+# **Real-Time Data Pipeline with Kafka, Spark, and Local Storage**

 ## 📌 **Description**
-This project implements a real-time data pipeline using **Apache Kafka** for data ingestion, **Apache Spark Streaming** for processing and **Google BigQuery** for storage and analysis.
+This project implements a real-time data pipeline using **Apache Kafka** for data ingestion, **Apache Spark Streaming** for processing, and **local storage** for storing and analyzing the data.

-The dataset consists of **simulated user activity data**, including metrics related to steps, calories burned, distance traveled, heart rate, and sleep patterns.
+The dataset consists of **simulated user activity data**, including metrics such as steps, calories burned, distance traveled, heart rate, and sleep patterns.
 These records are continuously produced and consumed in real-time to demonstrate a streaming ETL workflow.

 ## 📂 **Technologies Used**
 - 🐍 **Python** – Core programming language